Ryjo

 links tool screenshot color tool screenshot pinned tool screenshot

-The Omnitool 'demo-tools' branch includes tool samples that showcase these features (as shown in screenshots above.)
+The Omnitool 'demo-tools' branch includes tool samples that showcase these features (as shown in the above screenshots).

-The tool development pattern is accessible to most web developers.
+The tool development pattern is very straightforward.
 A tool definition consists of a small package of files.

 tool definition files screenshot

-The tool logic and metadata is defined in a JS/TS module.
+The tool logic and metadata are defined in a JS/TS module.

 sample tool logic screenshot